Introducing time tracking in your company can be challenging. Here is a step-by-step guide to help you implement team time tracking effectively.

 Since everyone is made aware of managing timesheets, the need for micromanaging employees reduces to a bare minimum.
 Everyone knows what they’re doing by realizing that “time is money”, not only for the organization but for each team member when it comes to claiming monetary incentives.

 In that order, people become self-conscious about their performance and actually tend to care about how much time they’re really putting in.
 Many employees seize this mechanism as an opportunity to perform a retrospective analysis on their personal productivity vs time spent/ wasted on inefficient workflows.

 This holds especially for those projects that are tied to meeting time-reserved milestones.
 If your client likes to be charged by the hour, the entire team working on your behalf knows that the projects’ timesheets need to be filled in accordingly to reflect workflow activity at the end of each billing cycle.

 Timely payments from clients, lead to timely payroll dates for employees.
 It’s a win-win situation for both sides at the end of the day.

-Rinse and repeat to an extent that it becomes second nature for your team, and/or company to quantifying success through productive work hours.
+Rinse and repeat to an extent that it becomes second nature for your team, and/or company to quantify success through productive work hours.

 Oftentimes, many companies end up hiring an extra bunch of people when it isn’t needed entirely.